Skip to navigation Skip to content

 Possible indicators of torture and trauma

-The following situations can be indicators to help identify if a job seeker may have experienced torture or trauma:
+The following can be indicators to help identify if a job seeker may have experienced torture or trauma:

 • Job seekers who have entered Australia on a refugee or humanitarian visa or been granted refugee status on-shore.
 These visas can be used as an indicator to identify job seekers who may have experienced torture and trauma

 • Newly arrived refugee or Humanitarian Programme customers may have an Integrated Humanitarian Settlement Strategy (IHSS) service provider, friends, or relatives come to their initial interview and registration with Services Australia.
-They may also visit a Services Australia office alone, with the assistance of an interpreter.
+They may also visit a Services Australia office alone, with the help of an interpreter.
 This may facilitate early identification of torture and trauma victims

 Communicating with victims of trauma and/or torture

-Services for the treatment of torture and trauma
+Referrals to services for the treatment of torture and trauma

 Referrals to specialist services for refugees